Prospero86/netrunner/README.md

 Local cache like Decentraleyes and Load from Cache.

-Option to turn off disk usage for all data (cache, tmp data, cookies, logs, etc.).
+Option to turn off disk usage for all data (cache, tmp data, cookies, logs, etc.), or/and make cache read only.

 All this in a per site basis.